With their Kiss-like makeup and occult lyrics, Crimson Moon released their first recording in 1994, though they never performed live until 2006.

-As of early 2007, core members Scorpios (bass, vocals, lyrics) and Nocturnal Overlord (guitars, keyboards, drum programming) have split and are now battling over the band name, especially after Overlord announced an impending new CM album (sans Scorpios). “[This] material was recorded between 1997-2000 solely by Overlord on a portable four-track and with an old drum machine,” reads a post on Overlord’s MySpace page.
+As of early 2007, core members Scorpios (bass, vocals, lyrics) and Nocturnal Overlord (guitars, keyboards, drum programming) had split and were battling over the band name, especially after Overlord announced an impending new CM album (sans Scorpios). “[This] material was recorded between 1997-2000 solely by Overlord on a portable four-track and with an old drum machine,” read a post on Overlord’s MySpace page.

 “Overlord was kicked out [of Crimson Moon] in September 2006,” according to Scorpios.
 “This [new CM album] is another one of Overlord's desperate attempts to cause confusion…just because Overlord played in Crimson Moon in the past and decided to steal the logo, name, artwork, and concepts that are beyond his limits of understanding, bought out a bunch of domain names and made a MySpace page, doesn't change the fact that he was, and will forever remain, kicked out of the band.”